19234 Blog 1200×675

 If you have been thinking about putting a new power meter on the mountain bike, trying a new diet, or practicing some new skills, now is the time.
 With my athletes, I often focus on pedaling efficiencies, peloton etiquette, or handling skills like downhill and cornering.
 They always say you shouldn’t try something new on race day, so this break from regular racing is a great time to test alternative training methods, nutrition and gear.

 Many athletes tend to put off house chores, medical procedures, and even some workouts like strength training due to traveling and racing during the weekends.
-The off-season is a great time to catch up, especially with the stabilization exercises that get you ready to do higher-level loads of weight training like maximum strength and power.
+The off-season is a great time to catch up, especially with stabilization exercises that get you ready for higher-level loads of weight training like maximum strength and power.

 The “off-season” is your transition into the next season.
-As such you want to maintain your discipline, but shift your focus from training to recovery and setting your next season up for success.
-With the right balance of rest, activity and effective planning, you’ll start your next season refreshed, focused, and perhaps even riding faster!
+Discipline is important, but this is the time shift your focus from training to recovery, which sets your next season up for success.
+With the right balance of rest, activity, and effective planning, you’ll start your next season refreshed, focused, and perhaps even riding faster!

 Joe Hamilton Mountain Biking On A Trail In The Woods